-Formerly a Norwegian ferry (Polarys), the Caribbean Mercy was acquired by Mercy Ships in 1994.
+Formerly a Norwegian ferry (Polarlys), the Caribbean Mercy was acquired by Mercy Ships in 1994.
 In her 12-year history, the Caribbean Mercy contributed more than 20% of Mercy Ships total output in terms of number of services, value and beneficiaries, serving primarily in Central America and the Caribbean basin.
-While in port, she housed an average crew of 120 volunteers from more than 20 nations.
+While in port, she hosted an average crew of 120 volunteers from more than 20 nations.

-The Caribbean Mercy offered an eye surgery unit, cargo capacity conference and seminar facilities used for a variety of programmes.
-Her fuel and water tanks provided a cruising range of 12 days, or 3600 miles.
+The Caribbean Mercy was outfitted with an eye surgery unit, cargo capacity and accommodation for up to 150 people while in port, as well as conference and seminar facilities used for a variety of programmes.
+Her fuel and water tanks provided a cruising range of 12 days, or 3,600 miles.

-Since 1994, crew onboard the Caribbean Mercy offered close to 289,000 services, at a value of over $113 million and with 348,800 people as direct beneficiaries.
-Crew onboard the Caribbean Mercy:
+Crew onboard the Caribbean Mercy offered close to 289,000 services, at a value of over $88 million and with 348,800 people as direct beneficiaries.

-- taught more than 1,500 local health care and professional workers, who have in turn trained many others in primary health care.
+- Taught more than 1,500 local health-care workers, who have in turn trained many others in basic healthcare.

-- delivered more than $2.3 million of medical equipment, hospital supplies and medicines.
+- Delivered more than $1.7 million of medical equipment, hospital supplies and medicines.